fossasia/pslab-mini-hardware/README.md

   * Open Toolchain : compiles with gcc([gcc-arm-none-eabi](https://developer.arm.com/downloads/-/gnu-rm))
   * ADC : ≥ 2 channels, ≥ 10-bit
   * 2x UART, 1x I2C, 3x SPI

-### Mechanical & Production Constraints

-* All components must be mounted on a single side of the PCB
-  * Enables cost-efficient SMD assembly
-* Reserved cutout or gap at top edge for:
-  * Clean cable routing (e.g. oscilloscope probes or logic wires)
-* Mounting holes for:
-  * Case integration and accessory attachment
-* Flat back side

 ## Documentation related to the microcontroller